swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-05-30-Introducing_Tarah_Wheeler.md

 header_image: blog.jpg
 ---

 Tarah Wheeler can be really vocal when it comes to gender equality, workplace diversity and American politics in general.
-She is a thought leader on all these topics and we could fill a conference with Tarah explaining her view on these topics.
+She is a thought leader and we could fill a conference with Tarah explaining her view on all these topics.
 But then you could also read her book about Women in Tech or ask her directly.
 At Swiss Cyber Storm she will speak as security expert and share her insights into the security challenges that Fintech poses to companies.

 Tarah radiates energy with every fiber and I see a real chance of her stunning everybody in the room.
 Will a restrained Swiss audience cope